ZeroDream-CN/PHPMC7/README.md

 PHPMC supports Docker to run servers, but it is not recommanded to use PHPMC 7 as commercial purposes.

-PHPMC supports privilege subdivision and almost every single operation can be controled by privilege subdivision system.
+PHPMC supports privilege subdivision and almost every single operation can be controlled by privilege subdivision system.

 ### Demo
 * 简体中文: [https://demo.phpmc.cn/?lang=zh_CN](https://demo.phpmc.cn/?lang=zh_CN)